Skip to main content

 4.7.
 If the inspection visit is as a result of taking enforcement action and the inspector needs to seize information under the 2010 Measure (External link), we will inform the provider of this and what it means.
 Where an inspector seizes and removes evidence they will do so having regard to the Police and Criminal Evidence Act 1984 (PACE)

 4.8.
-After the inspection visit the provider will be given feedback which will allow them the opportunity to challenge our findings and provide additional evidence in support of that challenge.
+Usually at the end of the inspection visit, the provider will be given feedback which will allow them the opportunity to discuss our findings and provide additional evidence.

 4.9.
 Subsequently the inspector’s findings, supporting evidence and conclusions will be developed into an inspection report.
 Our inspectors use our inspection frameworks to make judgements about their findings and capture these in the narrative of their report under each theme, using qualitative language.
 The inspector will also award a rating against each theme.
 The report will be made publicly available once the provider has had opportunity to comment.